IllumiDesk/illumidesk/README.md

 ### Shared Folder

-Users that wish to use a shared folder between Instructors and Learners may do so by setting the `shared_folder_enabled` to true.

-With the Shared folder enabled, users with access to the grader service (instructors/TA) can create files directly in their `/shared` folder.
-Since each grader service is launched by each course so all the files created here must be reflected within the `/shared/<course_name>` in all the learner containers.
+With shared_folder_enabled set to true, users with access to the shared grader service (by default Instructors and TAs) may create files directly in the course's /shared folder.
+Since one shared grader notebook is launched for each course then all the files created in the /shared folder appear within the /shared/<course_name> in all end-user workspaces.

 ### Additional Workspace Types